toaster-finance/toaster-helper-contracts/README.md

 ---

 A router that makes the Pancakeswap V3 an easy investment.
-UniswapV3 Menu calculates the correct amount of token swaps for your investment and uses PancakeswapV3Toaster to invest.
+Pancake V3 Menu calculates the correct amount of token swaps for your investment and uses PancakeswapV3Toaster to invest.

 ## UniswapV3 Toaster Deployment Address